midrare/naiveargs.ahk/README.md

 Args := NaiveParseArguments(A_Args)
 ```

 Get positionals using `GetPositionals()`.
+If there are no positionals, this returns `[]`.
 Action-style params such as `install`, `uninstall` that set the "mode" for your script should be implemented this way.

 ```ahk
 ; demo.ahk install -v -v --verbose --requires a b c --dry-run -- x y z